 Changing Perceptions, Changing a Category

 Each year billions of dollars are in play between givers and doers.
 In fact, charitable giving is on the rise in both the for-profit and nonprofit sectors.
-According to the latest Giving USA Report, in 2017, for the first time, charitable giving surpassed the $400 billion mark – reaching $410.02 billion in the U.S. alone.
+According to Giving USA Report, in 2017, for the first time, charitable giving surpassed the $400 billion mark – reaching $410.02 billion in the U.S. alone.

 Much of this growth in giving is driven by energized, more tech-centric givers than in years past.
 These donors are willing to invest not only because of operational improvements, but because they are trusting that the donated money is going somewhere good and creating tangible impact.
 This mindset has created an industry-wide need for financial accountability and transparency that leverages data-driven impact reporting.